 Together with Hellemans Consultancy, Fresh Trade Belgium helps its members to make correct and beneficial energy contracts.
 Several members made such contracts and experience the benefits.
 Members get regularly the opportunity to affiliate and are updated on the results.

 Fresh Trade Belgium is member of the sector group fruit and vegetables of Vlam (Flemish Promotion Board) for the promotion activities on foreign markets.
-Following trade faires are on the agenda in 2019: Fruit Logistica Berlin, CPMA, Fresh Produce India, Fruit Logistica Asia, World Food Moscow, Fruit Attraction Madrid.
-Promotion programs for apples and pears are rolled out in Germany, China and Brazil.
+Following trade faires are on the agenda in 2019: Fruit Logistica Berlin, CPMA, Fruit Logistica Asia, World Food Moscow, Fruit Attraction Madrid.
+Promotion programs for pears are rolled out in Germany, China and Brazil.

-In 2019 sustainability stays on the agenda of FVPhouse with the project 'Sustatool', also with the support of the Flemish Community.
-A first infosession took place on 3 of April, other initiatives will soon follow.
+In 2020 sustainability stays on the agenda of FVPhouse with the project 'Sustatool', also with support of the Flemish Community.
+In 2019-2020 operators continue to obtain professional support to implement sustainaibility at the working floor.